ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D3 - Jan 3, 2018

 Been learning D3js in terms of The Web Developer Bootcamp course on Udemy.
 Going hard.
 Discouraging.
 4 hours of it literally destroyed me.
 Taking rest and will go on tomorrow.

+### R1D4 - Jan 4, 2018
+Managed to go through D3 data joins and basic of svg in terms of the course described in day 3.